-Under the Central Bank of Nigeria Code of Corporate Governance for Banks and Discount Houses in Nigeria (CBN Code), banks are encouraged to communicate with their shareholders via their websites.
-Information to be provided through this means shall include major developments in the bank, risk management practices, executive compensation, local and offshore branch expansions, the establishment of investment in subsidiaries and associates, board and top management appointments, and sustainability initiatives and practices.
+Under the CBN Corporate Governance Guidelines for Commercial, Merchant, Non-Interest and Payment Service Banks and the CBN Corporate Governance Guidelines for Financial Holding Companies in Nigeria, banks are encouraged to communicate with their shareholders via their websites.
+Information to be provided through this means should include major developments in the bank, risk management practices, executive compensation, local and offshore branch expansions, the establishment of investment in subsidiaries and associates, board and top management appointments and sustainability initiatives and practices.

-The CBN Code of Corporate Governance for Microfinance Banks in Nigeria, the CBN Code of Corporate Governance for Development Finance Institutions in Nigeria and the CBN Code of Corporate Governance for Finance Companies in Nigeria maintain the same position as the CBN Code.
+The CBN Code of Corporate Governance for Microfinance Banks in Nigeria and the CBN Code of Corporate Governance for Development Finance Institutions in Nigeria maintain the same position as the CBN Guidelines stated above.
 However, they add that the operators are encouraged to communicate with shareholders via the website, newsletters, annual general meetings and extraordinary general meetings.